DiegoRM7/Racing-Zone-Marketplace/README.md

   - [x] Update .gitignore file (added Flask to selection)
   - [x] Create MVP FE Home/Dashboard Page (no vehicle data from DB on page)
   - [x] Fix FE Home/Dashboard Page spacing between listing cards
-  - [ ] Create BE Home/Dashboard Page (to connect to DB of saved object cars to retrieve images also)
+  - [x] Create BE Home/Dashboard Page (to connect to DB of saved object cars)
   - [x] Create MVP FE Create Listing Page
   - [x] Create BE for create listing (make sure it can save to database using medium BLOB)
   - [ ] Create Update Listing page (everything implemented)
   - [ ] Create BE for update listing (DB is able to be queried to update)
   - [ ] Create Account & Garage page FE
   - [ ] Create BE for Account & Garage
+  - [ ] Update FE of Home page to have jinja format the price text to include $$$ sign and comas ,,, after 3 digits
   - [ ] Add bootstrap hover effect to nav links on top right
+  - [ ] Update Home BackEnd to be able to retrieve/show the mediumBlob images in the DB

 # Product Backlog Features :
   * Users details page displayed to other users wanting to connect/chat